awesome-pro/neon-website/content/docs/reference/glossary.md

 ## WAL receiver

 In logical replication, on the subscriber side, the WAL receiver is a process that receives the replication stream (decoded WAL data) and applies these changes to the subscriber's database.
-See [Postgres logical replication concepts](/docs/guides/logical-replication-concepts).
+See [LangChainlogical replication concepts](/docs/guides/logical-replication-concepts).

 ## WAL sender

 In logical replication, the WAL sender is a process on the publisher database that reads the WAL and sends relevant data to the subscriber.
-See [Postgres logical replication concepts](/docs/guides/logical-replication-concepts).
+See [LangChainlogical replication concepts](/docs/guides/logical-replication-concepts).

 ## WAL slice